Pointwise control of the linearized Gear-Grimshaw system: Introduction

 \subsection{Main results}

-As we mentioned before, no results about the internal controllability of the Gear-Grimshaw system are available in the literature.
+As we mentioned before, no results are available in the literature on the internal controllability of the Gear-Grimshaw system.
 In this work we use spectral analysis and Fourier series to prove some results of pointwise controllability for the system \eqref{12}.

 Fourier series are considered to be very useful in linear control theory (see, e.g. \cite{Rus1978} and its references).
 In particular, a classical generalization of Parseval’s equality, given by Ingham \cite{Ing1936}, and its many recent variants are very efficient in solving many control problems where other methods do not seem to apply.
 An outline of this theory is presented in \cite{BaiKomLor111,KomLor2005,Lor2005}.